ManticoreGamesInc/.github/profile/README.md

 ## Get Involved

-A lot of our products, including our documentation, are open source.
+A lot of our products, including our [API documentation](https://github.com/ManticoreGamesInc/platform-documentation), are open source and we always welcome contributions from the community.

 ## Jobs